placer-toolkit/placer-style-guide/README.md

 **The official style guide for projects made by Placer. ✨**

 > [!TIP]
 > Design tokens listed in this style guide are referring to our internal project we’re currently working on called “Placer Toolkit”.
 We won’t tell you what it is though, _yet_.
-But we’ll give you a little hint: It’s a UI library of components, but what revolutionary technology are we using?
-Find out yourself! 🤫
+But we’ll give you a little hint: It’s a UI library of components, but with a framework/library you _probably_ never expected. 🤫

 ## Font stacks